Background China

 Challenges

 China is experiencing rapid urbanisation processes that entail profound social, economic and environmental impacts.
 These are particularly evident in the context of urban growth processes, land use changes and infrastructure projects.
-Social and economic polarisation processes between urban centres and rural hinterland regions are concrete consequences.
+Social and economic polarisation processes between urban centers and rural hinterland regions are concrete consequences.
 In addition, cities face ecosystem degradation, biodiversity loss, air and water pollution and other negative consequences of rapid urbanisation and land use change.
 Increasing urbanisation processes promote the material and immaterial urban-rural metabolisms and change everyday coexistence and economies.
 This again results in new forms of translocal relations and lifeworld experiences between urban and rural places.
-In order to investigate these interrelationships, including challenges and potentials, URA builds on the real lab approach and particularly focuses on exemplary transformation areas (Urban-Rural Living Labs) that are allocated between the urban centre Taizhou City and its Western hinterland Huangyan.
+In order to investigate these interrelationships, including challenges and potentials, URA builds on the real lab approach and particularly focuses on exemplary transformation areas (Urban-Rural Living Labs) that are allocated between the urban center Taizhou City and its Western hinterland Huangyan.

 Focus Topics